Indiana Jones: Toy lines

-For the holiday season following the June 1981 debut of Raiders of the Lost Ark, Kenner produced a 12-inch-tall "Authentically styled Action Figure" of Indiana Jones.
+For the holiday season following the June 1981 debut of Raiders of the Lost Ark, Kenner produced a 12 in "Authentically styled Action Figure" of Indiana Jones.
 The next spring they delivered nine smaller-scale (33/4") action figures, three playsets, replicas of the German desert convoy truck and Jones's horse, all derived from the Raiders movie.
 They also offered a Raiders board game.

 In conjunction with the theatrical release of The Temple of Doom in 1984, TSR, Inc. released miniature metal versions of twelve characters from both films for a role playing game.
 LJN Toys Ltd. also released action figures of Jones, Mola Ram, and the Giant Thugee.

 No toys were produced to tie in with The Last Crusade in 1989.

 Hasbro released toys based on Raiders of the Lost Ark and Kingdom of the Crystal Skull in 2008.
 Further figures, including characters from The Temple of Doom and The Last Crusade, followed later in the year, but were distributed on a very limited basis.
-This line of toys included 33/4-inch and 12-inch figures, vehicles, a playset, and a series of "Adventure Heroes" aimed at young children.
+This line of toys included 3+3/4 in and 12 in figures, vehicles, a playset, and a series of "Adventure Heroes" aimed at young children.
 Hasbro announced the cancellation of the line in the fall of 2008, due to decreasing sales, although some figures continued to be released up until the 2011 San Diego Comic Convention.